adibirzu/aws2ocipolicy_v2/README.md

 # AWS to OCI Policy Translator

 A web application that translates AWS IAM policies to Oracle Cloud Infrastructure (OCI) policies with support for various service-specific policy types.
+This is not an Oracle Corporation Software!!It was created to help and better understand OCI Policies and how to create them when you are moving from AWS.
+For most of the policies I tested manually, the response was the one from Oracle Documentation.
+For advanced ones, if there are errors, or the policy is not correct, please provide the correct one, and I will update the code.

 ## Features